Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 Unlit oil lamps are mounted on the walls of this elegant hall.
 Hanging above the mantelpiece is a wood-framed portrait of the Durst family: Gustav and Elisabeth Durst with their two smiling children, Rose and Thorn.
 Cradled in the father's arms is a swaddled baby, which the mother regards with a hint of scorn.

 Standing suits of armor flank wooden doors in the east and west walls.
 Each suit of armor clutches a spear and has a visored helm shaped like a wolf's head.
-The doors are carved with dancing youths, although close inspection and a successful DC 12 Wisdom (Perception) check reveals that the youths aren't really dancing but fighting off swarms of bats.
+The doors are carved with dancing youths, although close inspection and a successful DC 12 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check reveals that the youths aren't really dancing but fighting off swarms of bats.

 The red marble staircase that started on the first floor continues its upward spiral to area 11.
 A cold draft can be felt coming down the steps.